-\$100.65/MWh + 19.670 multiplied by the Net Ex Terminal distillate fuel cost in \$/GJ.
+\$227.88/MWh + 19.256 multiplied by the Net Ex Terminal distillate fuel cost in \$/GJ.

 The two largest factors accounting for the movement in the Maximum STEM Price since last year's assessment are the upward change in the O&M cost and the downward movement in the forecast gas price.
-The increase in the O&M cost is primarily driven by an increase in the start cost, which is due to a 29% increase in the expected number of starts per annum.
-The large increase in Pinjar's number of starts in 2016 explains this change.
+The increase in the O&M cost is primarily driven by a change in the calculation methodology for the start cost, and to a lesser extent, an increase in Pinjar's average number of starts by 29% relative to last year's analysis.
+The large increase in Pinjar's number of starts in 2016 explains the increase in the expected number of starts.
 Related to this is that overall, the number of short Dispatch Cycles for the Pinjar machines has been increasing since 2012.
 For the 2013 to 2016 calendar years, approximately 81% of all Pinjar run times were below 6 hours, compared to 52% observed over the four year period from calendar years 2009 to 2012.
 The forecast gas price is lower than last year's forecast due to lower historical spot gas prices over the preceding 12 months in which the respective reviews were conducted.